-The amendments clarify that revenue reflects a pattern of economic benefits that are generated from operating a business (of which the asset is part) rather than the economic benefits that are consumed through the use of an asset.
+The amendments clarify that revenue reflects a pattern of economic benefits that are generated from operating a business (of which the asset forms part of the business) rather than the economic benefits that are consumed through the use of an asset.
 As a result, a revenue-based method cannot be used to depreciate property, plant and equipment and may only be used in very limited circumstances to amortise intangible assets.

 The amendments are effective prospectively for annual periods beginning on or after 1 January 2016, with early adoption permitted.
+These amendments are not expected to have any impact to the Group as the Group has not used a revenue-based method to depreciate its non-current assets.